BennoMan123/Contact_List_Project/README.md

 11/2/23 Part 1:
 * Updated comments in the textClasses interface.
 * Updated Java docs folder.
-* Added drawingpanel and added some code to adjust to it for fun.
+* Added DrawingPanel and added some code to adjust to it for fun.
 * Made scanner and the arraylist final in main class.

 11/2/23 Part 2:
-* Removed Drawingpanel and any code associated with it.
+* Removed DrawingPanel and any code associated with it.
 * Updated javadocs.
 * Added a condition in the remove method to see if the contact list is empty.
 If true, it returns saying there's no list.

+11/2/23 Part 3:
+* Got rid of the gitIgnore since it's unneeded.
+* Changed option message in the main class to be clearer.
+* Added a check in edit method in main class to see if the contact list is empty or not.
+If yes, rejects the user from trying to edit a contact.
+* Added the YELLOW_BOLD_BRIGHT variable in textColors interface and implemented it in the main class in the input message.
+* Removed unneeded printlns in main method in main class.
+* Updated Java docs folder.